 For traditional magazine subscriptions, RewardSurvey is a great option.
-Similar to other rewards sites, RewardSurvey offers points in exchange for taking surveys that you qualify for.
+Similar to other rewards sites, RewardSurvey offers points in exchange for taking surveys.
 When you first sign up, you’ll receive $30 worth of credit to put toward free magazine subscriptions.

 Once I’d completed the survey, I had to complete a professional profile that included general information about my employment.
 After that, I was able to select free magazine subscriptions.

 The entire sign-up process took less than 10 minutes.
-Once that was complete, I was able to choose from a selection of digital and traditional magazines equal to up to $30 worth in rewards points.
-Selections included titles like Better Homes & Gardens, O Magazine, Men’s Health and more.
+Once that was complete, I was able to choose from a selection of digital and traditional magazines equal to up to $30 worth of rewards points.
+Selections included Better Homes & Gardens, O Magazine, Men’s Health and more.